How We Partner

 Execute the plan.
 Verify everything.
 Your team walks away owning what we just built and knowing how to build the next one.

 And here's what makes this different from every other consulting engagement you've been through.
-I'm not a long-term solution to your business problems.
-I'm not interested in owning your process or your app.
-I don't want to build something that's obsolete and have you call when the next upgrade comes through.
-What I want is to take away the confusing, frustrating, exhausting parts of AI and teach you how to apply them better in a way that works for you.
-Not just now, but in the future as well.
-Because I can't predict where the technology goes.
-But I can help you and your team learn how to be ready for whatever comes next.
+I'm not a long-term solution.
+I don't want to own your process.
+What I want is to teach you how to do this yourself.
+Not just now, but as things change.
+I can't predict where the technology goes.
+But I can help you and your team be ready for whatever comes next.
+The tools are new.
+The skills required to lead through it aren't.

 The framework stays the same.